Justice for Lost Loved Ones

 - Representing clients at trial whenever necessary.

 Regardless of the injury, secondary complications, such as sepsis, always make car accident injuries dangerous.
+This is why you should always call a Minneapolis car accident lawyer if you have been involved in a car crash.

 Work accidents cause tens of thousands of injuries each year and roughly five fatalities each month in Minnesota.
 Given the number of dangerous industries out there, the fact there are fatalities on the job is not surprising.
 However, the danger of an occupation does not excuse negligence.
 In fact, workers in dangerous occupations receive specialized safety and operational training to mitigate accident risks.